The Amarna - a tail of Two Times © Robert Cole 2024

 If old, KV55 may be Akhenaten; who would then seem to be Tutankhaten's father.

-If KV55 and KV35YL, the Younger Lady, are the parents of Tutankhaten, as DNA testing shows, and KV55 is Smenkhkare, he would possibly have been a young co-regent with Akhenaten, to then become Pharaoh and husband to Merytaten before dying around 1334 at 17 to 22 years old, leaving his young son in line.
+If KV55 and KV35YL, the Younger Lady, are the parents of Tutankhaten, as DNA testing shows, and KV55 is Smenkhkare, he would, indeed, have been the young co-regent with Akhenaten, Ankhkheperure-mery-Neferkheperure (Ankhkheperure is the Royal name of Akhenaten and Neferkheperure, the Royal name of Smenkhkare) to then become Pharaoh and husband to Merytaten before dying around 1334 at 17 to 22 years old, leaving his young son from elder sister, Kiya, the younger Lady, in line.

 Tutankhaten's mother, KV35YL would be Smenkhkare's elder sister and has been judged in her mid-twenties at death, violently murdered in the midst of the Amarna.
 Young Tutankhaten was let lived.